How to Choose a Cremation Provider: Key Questions, Red Flags & Your Rights

 Choose direct cremation without a funeral service

 Providers can offer packages for convenience, but they cannot force you to buy them to access cremation.
+They also cannot condition the sale of one funeral good or service on the purchase of another.

 The Funeral Rule requires providers to give accurate price information over the phone when you ask.